PIR VS Microwave, How to Choose a Right Sensor

 What are Microwave sensors?

-Microwave sensors, emit microwave signals actively and constantly.
+Microwave sensors emit microwave signals actively and constantly.

-As you can see, both PIR sensors and Microwave sensors are motion-sensitive sensors, there is no direct advantage or disadvantage for both sensors, their working ways make them are applicable for different occasions.
+As you can see, both PIR sensors and Microwave sensors are motion-sensitive sensors, there is no direct advantage or disadvantage for both sensors, their working ways make them applicable for different occasions.

-How to choose a right sensor?
+How to choose the right sensor?

 Important things for microwave sensors,